outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - useful structures referenced
           - problems the perspective is useful for
           - relation to other perspectives
+            - differences in perspectives can be used to generate other useful perspectives, and identify which perspectives would be most useful to guide a problem-solving workflow or interface query, given perspective attributes like implementation variation
           - perspective structure (interface, function, priority set, etc)
+            - a perspective may be formatted like a particular interface structure, like a function or interface, while still qualifying as a perspective bc it prioritizes some objects over others
           - abstraction (abstract perspective or a specific perspective)

     - basic solution automation workflows